fantasygame/campaigns/README.md

 The purpose of this app is to manage RPG campaigns.

-User can create campaign and sessions in it.
-Every user assigned to session will be and asked to contribute.
+User can create campaign and games in it.
+Every user assigned to game will be and asked to contribute.
 This way we can create nice little campaign weblog.

 ## Features

 ### First release
-* [DONE] Register to Campaigns
+* [DONE] Register to Campaigns with confirmation email
 * [DONE] Create campaign with name and description
 * [DONE] Join campaign
-* Create sessions inside campaign (name, users)
-* Notify users about new session created (email)
-* Create posts in sessions (text)
 * [DONE] List all campaigns
+* [DONE] Edit campaign
+* [DONE] Delete campaign (delete corresponding games, paranoid)
+* Resign from campaign
+* Create games inside campaign (name, users)
+* Notify users about new game created (email)
+* Create posts in games (text)
-* Show campaign with listed sessions
+* Show campaign with listed games
 * Show campaign with listed posts
-* Show session with listed posts
+* Show game with listed posts
-* [DONE] Edit campaign
-* Edit session
+* Edit game
 * Edit post
 * Delete post (paranoid)
-* Delete session (delete corresponding posts, paranoid)
+* Delete game (delete corresponding posts, paranoid)
-* Delete campaign (delete corresponding sessions, paranoid)

 ### Future releases
 * Add notifications in fantasygame.pl shoutbox